mrilikecoding/ng-blog/content/posts/hello-world.md

 date: '2025-07-17T10:19:42-07:00'
 draft: false
 title: 'Hello World'
+summary: 'Welcome to my new blog!
+This post demonstrates interactive code execution with both JavaScript and Python examples you can run directly in the browser.'
 ---

 Welcome to my new blog!
 This is built with Hugo and the risotto theme.